sciencesteveho/sveqtl/README.md

 pip install -e .
 ```

-In addition to the packages in `requirements.txt`, much of the code requires a bcftools installation in the environment PATH.
+In addition to the packages in `requirements.txt`, much of the code requires bcftools and htslib installations in the environment PATH.

 ## Examples